HeringtonPress/Systems/GURPS/MURPS-Character.md

+# MURPS-Character
+GURPS characters are created by spending Character Points.
+The GM will assign you a starting budget to build your character.

+- Ordinary Folk [25-75]
+- Heroes in the Making [75-125]
+- Professional Adventurer [125-175]
+- Named Heroes [175-250]
+- Living Legends [250+]

+Characters are defined by their Attributes, Skills, and Traits.
+All of which cost points.
+Lowering scores or taking negative traits can even give you more points to spend.
+However you can never receive more then 60 points back from negatives.
+## GCS
+It is highly recommended to build your character in [GCS](https://gurpscharactersheet.com/), This will help you track points and such though a few changes are needed to make this program work for MURPS instead of GURPS.
 # MURPS Character Options
 A Collection of Character options and Meta-Traits.
 These are not all the Traits available but simply some packages and suggestions.
+It's best to think of these as starting points when you aren't sure how to start.
 # Kin
 ### Foulkn (0)
 Foulkn are well known for their diversity and versatility.
 This is represented via Foulkn's costing nothing to take, leaving you with points left to spend on individual characteristics.